TTZ-Unbemannte-Flugsysteme/DroneManager/README.md

 # DroneControl

-A simple package to connect to and control multiple drones.
+A package to connect to and control multiple drones.

 ## Installation